-A chorus of village boys celebrate their musical heritage in a joyous production that challenges the rigid modern education system that threatens their traditions.
+A chorus of village boys celebrates their musical heritage in a joyous production that challenges the rigid modern education system that threatens their traditions.

 They sing songs that are traditional to their community, the Manganiyars.
 Their culture has brought these young individuals together as they play the traditional instruments of Rajasthan and learn all the skillsets and knowledge required in the field of classical and folk music.
 Dhol, Khartal and Harmonium are some of the common instruments that are a part of their area of expertise.

 The children, some of whom are as young as eight, make up the cast of Jaislamer Boys – a buoyant, energetic group showcasing the music of the Manganiyar people, a community of Muslim musicians from Sindh, Pakistan, and Rajasthan, India.
 They are the keepers of distinctive musical traditions that include vocal acrobatics, percussion and a variety of instruments, which for a long time were supported by aristocratic patronage.

 These young kids have been aspiring about becoming artists in the field of music from such an early stage.
 This is what sets them apart from most folk music communities and groups from the state.
 They do what they are passionate about and want to discover the professional aspect of it as well.

 “Life is a struggle unless you really make it.
 But here we’re talking about a whole community, a whole tribe of musicians.
 Where is the place for them to flourish?” says the eldest of them all.